NOTEBOOK: For English fan, Euro 2020 offers a sliver of hope

 But maybe I was starting to care a little less.

-By the time England was outclassed by Germany in 2010, unable to win a single game in 2014 and topped by a quarterfinal defeat at the hands of soccer minnows Iceland at the 2016 Euros in France, people had lost faith to the point that failure was no longer feared.
+By the time England was outclassed by Germany in 2010, unable to win a single game in 2014 and topped by soccer minnow Iceland in the round of 16 in France at Euro 2016, people had lost faith to the point that failure was no longer feared.
 It was expected.

 That said, a 2018 semifinal in Russia was welcome relief and gave the country the thrill of a run to the latter stages of a major tournament — something not experienced for over 20 years.
 Disappointment, though, was not far away: The inability to beat Croatia in the semis left an all-too-familiar taste in the mouth.